 San Diego Automotive Museum

 Millions of auto enthusiasts from across the state—and the globe—flock to this world-class car museum in the middle of Balboa Park, and it’s easy to see why.
-Founded in 1988 by a group of San Diego car collectors, this unique destination features more than 80 historic autos and motorcycles from around the world, including Louie Mattar’s “Fabulous $75,000 Car” (a 1947 Cadillac), Harley-Davidson prototypes, vintage Indian motorcycles, Steve McQueen’s Husqvarna, Frank Sinatra’s 1967 Austin London taxi, and Evel Kenievel’s decked-out ride.
+Founded in 1988 by a group of San Diego car collectors, the San Diego Automotive Museum features more than 80 historic autos and motorcycles from around the world, including Louie Mattar’s “Fabulous $75,000 Car” (a 1947 Cadillac), Harley-Davidson prototypes, vintage Indian motorcycles, Steve McQueen’s Husqvarna, Frank Sinatra’s 1967 Austin London taxi, and Evel Kenievel’s decked-out ride.
 Visitors can also view artifacts and memorabilia from famous TV shows, such as Fonzie’s bike and jacket from Happy Days and the beloved Scooby Doo van.